zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/create-pages/create-pages.md

 ![](./images/vbcscp_dbdiagram.png)

-## Use the main-start Page to Display Departments
+## STEP 1: Use the main-start Page to Display Departments

 These steps assume that you are already logged in to Oracle Visual Builder and are viewing the HR Application you created.